walterdavis/minical/README.markdown

 ##Instructions
 Upload the entire project to your server, and edit the `data/data.txt` files to reflect your own calendar.

+The format is simple -- Date in ISO, a space, a URL that the date should link to, another space, and a title for the link.
+If you create more than one link for any given day, the JavaScript will create a multi-select widget to expose them for the user.

 ~~~~
 2011-03-11 http://apple.com Apple, Inc.
 2011-03-05 http://walterdavisstudio.com Walter Davis Studio